Job Opportunities

 Qualifications

-• Minimum of five (5) years of experience in an accounting environment
+• Minimum of three (3) years’ experience in a related environment

-• Valid Class “G” driver’s license with a satisfactory driving record.
+• Valid “DZ” driver’s license and a good driving record

-• A clear Criminal Record Check is required upon hire.
+• Clean Criminal Record Check is required upon hire

 Working conditions